HenryLiu0402/nnssl_VoCo-plus-MAE/README.md

 PyTorch: 2.6.0+cu124

 ## Pretraining Straetegy
 Our final pretraining strategy consists of a two-stage pipeline:
-Stage 1 – VoCo Pretraining (500 epochs, all modalities)
-We first apply Volume Contrastive Learning (VoCo) on the full OpenMind dataset, including all available MRI modalities.
+Stage 1–VoCo Pretraining (500 epochs, all modalities) We first apply Volume Contrastive Learning (VoCo) on the full OpenMind dataset, including all available MRI modalities.
 This allows the model to learn from a broad range of contrasts, which maximizes representation diversity and stability, and improves generalization — particularly for classification tasks — through contrastive learning.

-Stage 2 – MAE Pretraining (500 epochs, filtered modalities)
+Stage 2–MAE Pretraining (500 epochs, filtered modalities)

 We then continue with Masked Autoencoder (MAE) pretraining on a filtered subset of modalities **("T1w", "inplainT1", "MP2RAGE", "FLAIR", "T2w", "inplainT2", "ADC", "DWI")**, which are most relevant to downstream segmentation and classification tasks.
 MAE promotes fine-grained feature learning by reconstructing masked inputs, which better supports the requirements of segmentation.